Umbrella Insurance For Rental Property Vs LLC: What’s Better?

 Creating an LLC costs a lot of money.
 But with Rocket Lawyer, you can save your $$$.
 Get all Legal Documents at one place by paying just $39.99/month for all docs in Rocket Lawyer Library.

-Now, you may think with the above case that it is the umbrella policy that is much better in terms of protecting you from liability.
+From the above case, you may think that it is the umbrella insurance policy that is much better in terms of protecting you from liability.
 As in the former case, you only paid for the deductible of your primary insurance policy and in the later case, your $300,000 rental property got exposed.

 So, does an Umbrella Policy is superior to having an LLC?
 In the above case, yes it was.
 But it doesn’t mean it is always the case.
 And, it also doesn`t mean an LLC is useless over Umbrella Policy.